L'Inconnue de la Seine: History

-The popularity of the figure is also of interest to the history of artistic media, relating to its widespread reproduction.
+In the following years, numerous copies were produced.
+The copies quickly became a fashionable, albeit morbid, fixture in Parisian Bohemian society.
+Albert Camus and others compared her enigmatic smile to that of the Mona Lisa, evoking much speculation as to what clues the seemingly happy expression, perceived as eerily serene, on her face could offer about her life, her death, and her place in society.
+The popularity of the figure is of interest to the history of artistic media, relating to its widespread reproduction.
 The original cast had been photographed, and new casts were created from the film negatives.
 These new casts displayed details that are usually lost in bodies taken from the water, but the apparent preservation of these details in the face of the cast seemed to only reinforce its authenticity.
+Moreover, she became famous for being used for decades for mouth-to-mouth resuscitation dummies.

-Critic Al Alvarez wrote in his book on suicide, The Savage God: "I am told that a whole generation of German girls modeled their looks on her."
+Critic Al Alvarez wrote in his book on suicide The Savage God: "I am told that a whole generation of German girls modeled their looks on her."
 According to Hans Hesse of the University of Sussex, Alvarez reports, "the Inconnue became the erotic ideal of the period, as Bardot was for the 1950s.
 He thinks that German actresses such as Elisabeth Bergner modeled themselves on her.
 She was finally displaced as a paradigm by Greta Garbo."

-As of 2017 a workshop called L'Atelier Lorenzi in Arcueil made plaster death masks from a 19th-century mold, which is said to be that of L'Inconnue de la Seine.
+As of 2017, a workshop called L'Atelier Lorenzi in Arcueil made plaster death masks from a 19th-century mold, which is said to be that of L'Inconnue de la Seine.